josephreddyallam/josephreddyallam/README.md

 - 👋 Hi, I’m @josephreddyallam
-- 👀 I’m interested in Develpment
+- 👀 I’m interested in Development
 - 🌱 I’m currently learning Full Stack Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me linkedin.com/in/joseph-reddy-allam-367ba2185